sahi11k/lyricFinder/README.md

 # Lyrics Finder

-A modern, React-powered web application that helps you discover song lyrics instantly using the Musixmatch API.
+A modern, full-stack web application that helps you discover song lyrics instantly using the Musixmatch API, built with React frontend and Express backend.

 ## Overview

 Lyrics Finder is your go-to solution for finding song lyrics.
-Built with React and modern web technologies, it offers a smooth, responsive interface for searching and displaying lyrics from the vast Musixmatch database.
+Built with React and Express, it offers a smooth, responsive interface for searching and displaying lyrics from the vast Musixmatch database.

 ## Features